okdyy75/okdyy75/README.md

 - 👯 I’m looking to collaborate on ...
 Anyone!
 - 🤔 I’m looking for help with ...
 AWS(Infrastructure)
 - 💬 Ask me about ...
 Backends for PHP, Laravel, SQL, etc...
-- 📫 How to reach me: ... twitter
+- 📫 How to reach me: ... wantedly
 - 😄 Pronouns: ... oka
 - ⚡ Fun fact: ... yabaT wa iizo